 - Computer generated modeling

 Stop motion animation companies create feature films, TV advertisements, TV shows and special effects for films.
 Popular careers include:

 - Special effects animator

-According to the U.S. Bureau of Labor Statistics (BLS), employment of multimedia artists and animators are projected to grow 8% from 2010-2020 (www.bls.gov).
-As of May 2012, the BLS reported that multimedia artists and animators earned a median annual wage of $61,370.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for multimedia artists and animators is projected to grow by 6% from 2012-2022 (www.bls.gov).
+As of May 2014, the mean annual salary of these professionals was $69,410.